-Our "Risk Strategy" encompasses our risk appetite, risk tolerance levels and strategy for addressing and managing risk.
+Our "Risk Strategy" encompasses our Risk Appetite Framework and strategy for addressing and managing material business risks.
 The Risk Strategy is outlined and implemented through the respective policies, targets, guidelines, requirements and budgets approved by our Board on a periodic basis.